zhliUU/Genome-Analysis/lab-log.md

 ##### Tophat run in loop

-Tophat shouldn't run in the data directory: permission denied.

 ## 29th

-Trimmomatic, trim the RNA_raw seq
+##### Trimmomatic, trim the RNA_raw seq

 ## 4th May

-Tophat in loop maynot be getting the files path correctly, I created specific batch file for each job.
+##### Tophat in loop maynot be getting the files path correctly, I created specific batch file for each job.

+Solved by running Tophat for each pair of RNA reads in terminal manually.

-For trinity I will use the BAM file from trinity directly (merge selection of BAMs files)
+For trinity, use the BAM file from Tophat directly (merge selection of BAMs files).

+##### Pilon for PacBio assembly reads improvement.

 ## 8th May